Build a Trusted Brand

 “Trustpilot always came up first on a Google search for our reviews and we were shocked to see we were only a three out of five,” Cook recalls.

-were getting some bad reviews from people whose accounts we had to freeze.
-We’re a licensed bank and so we have to apply the law and that sometimes
+“We knew our customers generally thought we were doing a good job and that we were much better than a three-star rating.
+When we drilled down, we were getting some bad reviews from people whose accounts we had to freeze.
+We’re a licensed bank and so we have to apply the law and that sometimes means freezing accounts.

 “That’s when we decided to really get to work on our ratings and we now regularly ask our members to review us, so the good reviews far outnumber the bad ones.
 We’re very nearly at a five-star rating and, when we are, we intend to use the stars in our advertising.”